-- The Authority has undertaken on-going consultation with a wide range of stakeholders on the Community Risk Management Plan (CRMP) and the budget.
-The consultation process involved a wide range of stakeholders including: - Our staff - Representative Bodies - The public - Our partner agencies - Local councillors - Parish councils - Residents' associations - Area Action Partnerships - Community groups - Representatives of the Non-Domestic Ratepayers. - 2 Various methods of communication have been used in the consultation process and these included: - An on-line survey - Durham County Council and Darlington Borough Council staff - Messages about the survey and links to it from Twitter and Facebook via the Service accounts as well as the partner organisations (listed above) - Direct emailing to stakeholders (incl.
-Voluntary Sector, Businesses, Faith Groups) - Online events with the public (eg Facebook live) - Presentations to various strategic groups of Darlington Borough Council and Durham County Council including Overview and Scrutiny Committees - Presentations at Resident Association meetings - Presentations at Parish and Town Council meetings - Presentations to Area Action Partnership meetings - Briefings to all CDDFRS staff.
-Information also included in several staff bulletins and Communications Forums - Consultation on the budget and proposals for achieving efficiency savings have taken place with staff and the representative bodies on a regular basis.
-Meetings have been productive and focused on considering savings options that minimise any increase in risks in local communities. - It is recommended that members take into account the views of those consulted as they consider the budget and MTFP proposals.
+- The Authority will undertake further consultation with a wide range of stakeholders on the Community Risk Management Plan (CRMP) and the options for balancing the budget over the medium-term.
+The consultation process will start on 16 February 2023 and will be open for 12 weeks closing on 11 May 2023.
+The consultation will involve a wide range of stakeholders including:

+- Our staff

+- Representative Bodies

+- The public

+- Our partner agencies

+- Local councillors

+- Parish councils

+- Residents' associations

+- Area Action Partnerships

+- Community groups

+- Various methods of communication will be used in the consultation process including:

+- An on-line survey

+- Durham County Council and Darlington Borough Council staff

+- Messages about the survey and links to it from Twitter and Facebook via the Service accounts as well as the partner organisations (listed above)

+- Direct emailing to stakeholders (incl.
+Voluntary Sector, Businesses, Faith Groups)

+- Online events with the public (eg Facebook live)

+- Presentations to various strategic groups of Darlington Borough Council and Durham County Council including Overview and Scrutiny Committees - Presentations at Resident Association meetings - Presentations at Parish and Town Council meetings - Presentations to Area Action Partnership meetings - Briefings to all CDDFRS staff.
+Information also included in several staff bulletins and Communications Forums - It is recommended that members note the consultation arrangements and the results of the online survey on a potential increase in council tax of £5.

-SECTION C
+Section C